emerald-dao/beginner-cadence-course/README.md

 <img src="./images/course.png" alt="drawing" width="500"/>

-In this course, you will learn the basic Cadence concepts needed to deploy your own contracts.
-Specifically, you will learn how to code out your own NFT contract by the end of this course.
+In this course, you will learn basic Cadence concepts that will allow you to deploy your own smart contracts.
+By the end of the course, you will be able to fully understand how to code your own NFT contract and most other contracts you wish.

+### Pace

 The lessons will be split into "chapters," and chapters will be split into "days."
 I did it this way so you can manage your time and progress through the course as you like.
 Do not feel pressured to do this every day.
 Do it at your own pace and have fun with it!
 It will always be here :)